A Girsanov-type formula for a class of anticipative transforms of Brownian motion associated with exponential functionals: Introduction and main results

-In the above statement, as well as in the sequel, we equip $C([0,t];\R ^{2})$ with topology of uniform convergence, and we say that a real-valued function on this space is measurable if it is Borel-measurable with respect to the topology.
-The same remark also stands as to $C([0,t];\R )$.
+In the above statement, as well as in the sequel, we equip $C([0,t];\R )$ with topology of uniform convergence, and we say that a real-valued function on this space is measurable if it is Borel-measurable with respect to the topology.
+The same remark also applies to $C([0,t];\R ^{2})$.